johannahaha/cc1_portfolio/content/airpollution.md

 ![color_mapper.jpeg](/img/airpollution/color_mapper.jpeg)

 The lamp is controlled with the Pytradfri library.
-This library controlling IKEA gateways and their associated devices with Python.
-Thus the color of the lamp is passed as an argument into a Python script.
+This library controls IKEA gateways and their associated devices with Python.
+Thus the color of the lamp is passed as an argument into a Python script..

 ![color_setting.jpeg](/img/airpollution/color_setting.jpeg)